 There several ways through which you can warm your baby’s breastmilk or formula in a Comotomo bottle.
 You can use a bottle warmer, microwave, or under running hot water or boiling water in a pot.

 Comotomo bottles are not your ordinary long-slim bottles that can fit in any bottle warmer.

 They have a wide neck that makes it difficult to fit properly in most bottle warmers.
-So, when warming formula or breast milk in these bottles, ensure that the bottle warmer has a wide opening.
+So, when warming formula or breast milk in these bottles, ensure that you use a bottle warmer with a wide opening.

 Also, as we have already noted above, these bottles are pure silicone.
 Therefore, they might take longer and require more heat to completely warm milk in a warmer compared to your normal plastic bottles.

 If you are used to placing your Dr Brown bottles in a warmer and the milk is heated in about 2-3 minutes; it may not be the case with Comotomo bottles.

 Although bottle warmers come with temperature instructions, you may have to ignore them and just set the highest temperature.
 Then let the bottles sit in the warmer for about 5 to 10 minutes in order to heat the milk completely.
 However, not to overheat the milk, which may kill all the necessary nutrients.